 - The USFS is a public agency that was established in 1905.
 The USFS manages 193 million acres of public forests and grasslands.
 The mission of the USFS is to sustain the health, diversity, and productivity of the Nation's forest and grasslands to meet the needs of present and future generations.
-Congress directs the USFS to manage National Forests for multiple uses and benefits and for the sustained yield of renewable resources such as water, forage, wildlife, wood, and recreation. - Management direction for the Sierra National Forest is governed by the Sierra National Forest Land and Resource Management Plan of 1991 and a variety of national and regional policies and regulations.
+Congress directs the USFS to manage National Forests for multiple uses and benefits and for the sustained yield of renewable resources such as water, forage, wildlife, wood, and recreation. - Management direction for the Stanislaus National Forest is governed by the Stanislaus National Forest - Forest Plan Direction of 2010 and a variety of national and regional policies and regulations.
 The USFS maintains a base of professional, technical and administrative expertise in a multitude of specialties and management functions and is able to draw on the expertise of over 1,000 USFS professionals within the state of California.
-Disciplines includes wildlife biologists, archaeologists, aquatic biologists, botanists, fuels planners, conservationists, recreation specialists, landscape architects, public affairs specialists, interpretive/conservation education specialists, geographic information specialists, business management specialists, and engineers. - The Stewardship Council's review of the USFS's financial capacity consisted of an evaluation of its annual operating budget and financial statements.
+Disciplines include wildlife biologists, archaeologists, aquatic biologists, botanists, fuels planners, conservationists, recreation specialists, landscape architects, public affairs specialists, interpretive/conservation education specialists, geographic information specialists, business management specialists, and engineers. - The Stewardship Council's review of the USFS's financial capacity consisted of an evaluation of its annual operating budget and financial statements.
 Based on this review, staff concluded that the USFS has the financial ability to manage the lands being recommended for donation to preserve and/or enhance the BPVs associated with these lands.

-Stipulation, Section 12(a)(4)
+2 Stipulation, Section 12(a)(4)